 Riparian Manufactory, Acton Bridge & Witton Brook

 NB caution !! ...
-I only keep these 'notes' on my website so I don't loose them !
+I only keep these 'notes' on my website so I don't lose them !

 This is an initial draft of a story about the history of my great grandfather's refining company ... there are still many errors, omissions and inaccuracies ... perhaps someone will make some welcome corrections ... ?

-A summary of these pages may help you find your way around ... pages which go back into the deep history of Cheshire, salt & cows and then to the industrial revolution and a riparian factory site at Acton Bridge ...
+A summary of the pages may help you find your way around ... the story goes back into the deep history of Cheshire salt & cows and then to the industrial revolution and a riparian factory site at Acton Bridge ...

-Acton Mill, view taken from the hill on Acton Lane, WHS about 1910?
+Acton Mill, view taken from the hill on Acton Lane, about 1910?
+The Weaverham History Society.

 During the 18th & 19th centuries the ancient crafts of rural Cheshire were slowly industrialised.
-Innovative products & technologies were introduced exploiting the synergies of specialisation & scale which made mass production in factories profitable.
+Innovative products, technologies & organisation were introduced exploiting the synergies of specialisation & scale which made mass production in factories possible & profitable.

 As enterprising folk wrestled with the new fangled problems of production, new factory locations were discovered wherever & whenever opportunities arose to cope with problems of -